OFFICIAL COMIC BOOK THREAD

 I support free speech and artistic freedom as much as anyone, it just doesn't really apply in this scenario at all.
 The artist used his freedom to make the cover no one stopped him.
 He actually asked for it to be pulled, whether from fan pressure or not, still his freedom to choose.
 But I'm sure we all believe DC had something to do with the canceling.
 DC using its freedom to publish whatever they want.

 The only reason Freedom of Speech and Artistic Freedom was brought up is because the people who want the variant are mad.
-There is no freedom to force a company to publish something and let you buy it :lol:
+There is no freedom to force a company to publish something and let you buy it :lol

 People always forget.
 Having the freedom to do something, doesn't mean freedom from any consequences.
 All the fans protesting the cover just using their freedom too.
-And DC freedom trumps as all so we can get used to sucking it up as long as it deals with characters they own the rights to :rofl:
+And DC freedom trumps as all so we can get used to sucking it up as long as it deals with characters they own the rights to :rollin

 Last edited: